 The Quebec-based company, which is publicly traded, uses a heatless, pressureless depolymerization process to break down PET into its component monomers, which can then be reassembled into new plastic.

 In an interview, Daniel Solomita, the company’s founder, president and CEO, said the technology is ideally suited to handling opaque PET containers, which are growing in popularity.
-Using PET allows for a one-quarter reduction in plastics usage, saving money, he noted.
+Using PET allows for a one-quarter reduction in plastics usage, compared to using HDPE, he noted.

 Solomita has been working to showcase Loop’s technology in France, where the dairy industry is switching from HDPE to opaque PET milk containers.